GfSE/SAF-Specification/viewpoints/Operational-Context-Exchange-Viewpoint.md

 ## Concern
 * What operational exchange does the operational performers need to consume or provide?
 ## Presentation
-An internal block diagram (IBD) associated to an Operational Context showing the connected Operational Performer(s) in their respective Operational Role and the Operational Exchange per connection.
+An internal block diagram (IBD) associated to an Operational Context showing the connected Operational Performers in their respective Operational Role and the Operational Exchange per connection.

 ## Profile Model Reference
 * Connector [UML_Standard_Profile]